-Overall Consistency with Contestability Dimension of Section 150A
+Overall Consistency with the Contestability Dimension of Section 150A

-Sections 150B and 150C respectively permit (section 150B) and require (section150C) that the Farmgate Milk Price calculation incorporates the following assumptions:
+Sections 150B(1) and 150C respectively permit (section 150B(1)) and require (section150C) the Farmgate Milk Price calculation to incorporate the following assumptions:

-- Fonterra's scale, including Fonterra's milk supply and site footprint. - Fonterra's average plant size for the manufacture of the RCPs. - Fonterra's average foreign currency conversion rate. - That all milk is assumed to be manufactured into the RCPs that are expected to be the most profitable. - The conversion of milk into RCPs at yields that are practically feasible. - The use of prices actually achieved by Fonterra on the sale of RCPs. - That the full range of costs that would be incurred by a manufacturer of Fonterra's scale in manufacturing the RCPs is taken into account. - The use of the capital asset pricing model, and the inclusion in that model of an asset beta which is consistent with the estimated asset betas of other processors of dairy and other globally-traded commodity food products, to calculate the capital charge.
+- Fonterra's scale, including Fonterra's milk supply and site footprint. - Fonterra's average plant size for the manufacture of the RCPs.

+- Fonterra's average foreign currency conversion rate. - That all milk is assumed to be manufactured into the RCPs that are expected to be the most profitable. - The conversion of milk into RCPs at yields that are practically feasible. - The use of prices actually achieved by Fonterra on the sale of RCPs. - That the full range of costs that would be incurred by a manufacturer of Fonterra's scale in manufacturing the RCPs is taken into account. - The use of the capital asset pricing model, and the inclusion in that model of an asset beta which is consistent with the estimated asset betas of other processors of dairy and other globally-traded commodity food products, to calculate the capital charge.

-Various submissions to the Commission, including on the Commission's Dry Run report, the Commission's subsequent process and issues papers, and the Commission's reports on the F13-F22 Manual reviews and F13-F21 base milk price reviews, have in essence argued that incorporation of these assumptions necessarily results in a Farmgate Milk Price that is not practically feasible for any New Zealand processor.
+Various submissions to the Commission, including most recently on the Commission's 2022/23 Focus Areas Paper and 2022/23 Approach Paper, have in essence argued that incorporation of these assumptions necessarily results in a Farmgate Milk Price that is not practically feasible for any New Zealand processor.
 We do not share this view, and note in particular the following aspects of the Farmgate Milk Price that are not 'fully optimised':

-- The assumption of Fonterra's actual site footprint (a safe harbour rather than mandatory assumption): Fonterra's actual site footprint primarily reflects historic investment decisions made by Fonterra's predecessor companies, and implies the incorporation in the milk price of capital and overhead costs that are materially higher than the costs that would have arisen had a 'greenfields' approach been taken to establishing the NMPB's site and asset footprint. - The assumption of Fonterra's actual milk supply (also a safe harbour rather than mandatory assumption): Fonterra currently has very limited ability under DIRA to decline supply, and consequently incurs materially higher collection costs per kgMS than other processors.
-While there are some offsetting scale economies, the Farmgate Milk Price would nonetheless be materially higher if it was calculated under the assumption that the NMPB only collected the milk supplied to Fonterra that would be collected by a profit-maximising processor that was not subject to DIRA. - The assumption that the NMPB, like Fonterra, faces logistical constraints which mean (a) it must carry materially more inventory (and therefore incur materially higher working capital costs) over the peak production months and (b) has less ability to take advantage of favourable short term movements in prices over the same period, relative to smaller processors. - The assumption that the NMPB, like Fonterra, is not able to take advantage of regulated raw milk under DIRA to increase (and obtain increased certainty over) capacity utilisation.

-- The 'bottom up' approach described in section 6 and Attachment 1 to calculating overhead and administrative costs by reference to Fonterra's actual costs, which has the effect, for example, of impounding in the Farmgate Milk Price the higher costs associated with some of Fonterra's legacy IT systems, relative to the alternative of taking a 'greenfields' approach to establishing the NMPB's IS requirements and costs. - The assumption that the NMPB, like Fonterra, incurs various costs of an 'industry good' nature that would not be incurred by a smaller processor.
+- The assumption of Fonterra's actual site footprint (a safe harbour rather than mandatory assumption): Fonterra's actual site footprint primarily reflects historic investment decisions made by Fonterra's predecessor companies, and implies the incorporation in the milk price of capital and overhead costs that are materially higher than the costs that would have arisen had a 'greenfields' approach been taken to establishing the NMPB's site and asset footprint. - The assumption of Fonterra's actual milk supply (also a safe harbour rather than mandatory assumption): Fonterra has limited ability under DIRA to decline supply, and consequently incurs materially higher collection costs per kgMS than other processors.
+While there are some offsetting scale economies, the Farmgate Milk Price would nonetheless be materially higher if it was calculated under the assumption that the NMPB only collected the milk supplied to Fonterra that would be collected by a profit-maximising processor that was not subject to DIRA. - The assumption that the NMPB, like Fonterra, faces logistical constraints which mean (a) it must carry materially more inventory (and therefore incur materially higher working capital costs) over the peak production months and (b) has less ability to take advantage of favourable short-term movements in prices over the same period, relative to smaller processors. - The assumption that the NMPB, like Fonterra, is not able to take advantage of regulated raw milk under DIRA to increase (and obtain increased certainty over) capacity utilisation. - The 'bottom up' approach described in section 6 and Attachment 1 to calculating overhead and administrative costs by reference to Fonterra's actual costs, which has the effect, for example, of impounding in the Farmgate Milk Price the higher costs associated with some of Fonterra's legacy IT systems, relative to the alternative of taking a 'greenfields' approach to establishing the NMPB's IS requirements and costs. - The assumption that the NMPB, like Fonterra, incurs various costs of an 'industry good' nature that would not be incurred by a smaller processor.

-Overall Consistency with Efficiency Dimension of Section 150A
+Overall Consistency with the Efficiency Dimension of Section 150A